-A public appeal has raised over £160,000 for a stunning bronze statue to be unveiled as a permanent memorial to the Women of Steel in Barker's Pool in the city centre.
+A public appeal has raised over £160,000 for a stunning bronze statue as a permanent memorial to the Women of Steel.

 The statue is designed by sculptor Martin Jennings who worked closely with a group of Women of Steel to come up with the design.
 About the project.

-We now want to honour each of the surviving Women of Steel and the families of those no longer with us with a commemorative medallion produced by the Sheffield Assay Office.
+We have also honoured each of the surviving Women of Steel and the families of those no longer with us with a commemorative medallion specially produced by the Sheffield Assay Office.